wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 ## Problem: Ingestion Delays

 One of the most common reasons data that you don't see data that you expect to see is ingestion delays.
-If ingestion delays are the problem, the data eventually show up in Tanzu Observability.
+If ingestion delays are the problem, the data eventually shows up in Tanzu Observability.
 However, you'll see a discrepancy between the timestamp of the data point and when the data point is actually visible on a chart.

 For example:
 * A data point is timestamped for 12:00:01 UTC